Use the information on this page to assist consumers through the account request process.

-For more details and step-by-step instructions on how to help consumers, see the Manual Account-Creation Policy and the Over-the-Phone Account-Creation Policy.
+For more information and step-by-step instructions on how to assist consumers, see the Manual Account Request Policy and the Over-the-Phone Account-Creation Policy.

 - Unsigned forms

-- The person named on the manual account request form is not the same person as the person in the documents (i.e. parent’s name is on the manual account request form, but the documents are for the child)
+- The person named on the manual account request form is not the same person as the person in the documents (for example, the parent’s name is on the manual account request form, but the documents are for the child).